groupdocs-total/GroupDocs.Total-Docs/net/getting-started/system-requirements.md

 {{< /alert >}}

+## Supported Frameworks

+GroupDocs.Total for .NET supports .NET as follows:

+### .NET

+* .NET 6
+* .NET 5 (out of support since v23.9)

+### .NET Core

+* .NET Core 3.1 (out of support since v23.9)

+### .NET Framework

+* .NET Framework 4.8.1
+* .NET Framework 4.8
+* .NET Framework 4.7.2
+* .NET Framework 4.7
+* .NET Framework 4.6.2
+* .NET Framework 4.6.0 (out of support since v23.8)
+* .NET Framework 4.5.2 (out of support since v23.8)
+* .NET Framework 4.5.1 (out of support since v23.8)
+* .NET Framework 4.5.0 (out of support since v23.8)
+* .NET Framework 4.0 (out of support since v23.8)
+* .NET Framework 3.5 (out of support since v22.3)
+* .NET Framework 2.0 (out of support since v22.3)

+Se complete list of package versions in the [Installation](/total/net/installation) topic.

 ## Supported Operating Systems

-GroupDocs.Total for .NET can be used on any 32-bit or 64-bit operating system where .NET Framework, .NET Core 3.1 or .NET is installed including, but not limited to:
+GroupDocs.Total for .NET can be used on any 32-bit or 64-bit operating system where .NET Framework or .NET runtime is installed including, but not limited to:

 ### Windows